Can Air Conditioning Affect Transmission?

 5. Reduced Engine Power Mode

-When it’s triggered, the engine cuts power to the transmission, reducing the amount of power sent to the wheels.
-This is done to prevent overloading, which can cause serious damage.Â
+When triggered, the engine cuts power to the transmission.
+This reduces power to the wheels.
+It prevents overloading that can cause serious damage.

 What Are The Symptoms Of A Bad AC Compressor?

-Here are the symptoms of a bad AC compressor:
+Here are signs of a bad compressor:

 Furthermore, if the alternator does not run due to bad serpentine belt, it will not charge your vehicle’s battery.
 If the car battery is low on charge, your engine sensors will not work properly.